Alerts:

 .24 hr Summary...

-Solar wind parameters reflected a mostly nominal solar wind environment.
+Solar wind parameters reflected the waning influences of a positive

 .Forecast...